fmerg/pymerkle/README.md

 ### __proof_validator ( [ *validations_dir=None* ] )__

-Constructor of the `validation_tools.proof_validator` class.
+Constructor of the `validations.proof_validator` class.

-This class enhances the `validate_proof()` functionality by employing the `validation_tools.validation_receipt` in order to organize any validation result in nice format.
+This class enhances the `validate_proof()` functionality by employing the `validations.validation_receipt` in order to organize any validation result in nice format.
 If an argument `validations_dir` is specified, validated receipts are stored in .json files inside the configured directory.

 - `validations_dir`, _str_, absolute path of the directory where validation receipts will be stored as `.json` files (cf. the `.validate()` function below); defaults to `None` if unspecified, in which case validation receipts are not to be automatically stored

 ### __.validate (*target_hash, proof*)__

-Validates the inserted proof by comparing to target hash, modifies the proof's status as `True` or `False` according to validation result and returns corresponding `validation_tools.validation_receipt` object.
+Validates the inserted proof by comparing to target hash, modifies the proof's status as `True` or `False` according to validation result and returns corresponding `validations.validation_receipt` object.
 If a `validations_dir` has been specified at construction, then each validation receipt is automatically stored in that directory as a `.json` file named with the receipt's id

 - `target_hash`, _str_, hash (in hexadecimal form) to be presumably attained at the end of the validation procedure (i.e., acclaimed current top-hash of the Merkle-tree having provided the proof)